SUMMER CAMP SIGN UP HAS BEGUN!

 In addition, the Parks and Recreation Department oversees the operation of the Town-owned Western Turnpike Golf Course.

 The Parks and Recreation Department offers numerous programs to residents, including seasonal sports and enrichment programs, swim lessons, hiking trails, cross-country skiing, snowshoeing and GPAC concerts throughout the summer.
 The Town co-sponsors special community events, such as the Pine Bush Triathlon, cross-country races at Tawasentha Park and numerous other events throughout the year.

-To pick up a resident park/transfer station sticker* (good through 12/31/14), please stop by the Parks & Recreation office, Town Hall or the Transfer station.
+To pick up a NEW resident park/transfer station sticker* (purple - good through 12/31/17), please stop by the Parks & Recreation office, Town Hall or the Transfer station.
 You will need your vehicle registration.
 If your address on your registration does not list your current physical address in Guilderland (i.e, P.O.
 Box #), please bring a bill showing your current address.
 There is no fee for the resident stickers.

 *Please note that stickers can only be given to Guilderland taxpayers.
 For instance, if you pay Guilderland School taxes but property taxes in another town, you are not eligible for a resident sticker.